lindhor/geoportal-server-catalog-wiki/Updating-dependencies.md

 Note: libraries do deprecate operations now and then.
 This may mean an update to a library can only be made if you also update the geoportal code.

-Hack: if you do this manually, instead of 'mvn clean` you can also delete the `WEB-INF\lib` folder from the geoportal target.
+Hack: if you do this manually, instead of `mvn clean` you can also delete the `WEB-INF\lib` folder from the geoportal target.
 This will force maven to download updated versions of the libraries.